 Establish programs for development projects alongside natural watercourses that ensure regular maintenance of the waterway, including debris removal, erosion control, and conservation and restoration of native species.
+PFS-A55

 Coordinate with the Contra Costa County Mosquito and Vector Control District to identify and remedy areas with ongoing drainage problems to reduce disease risk from stagnant water.
-See the Health and Safety Element for policies and actions related to flood hazards and sea-level rise and the Parks and Recreation section later in this Element for policies and actions related to secondary recreational uses of floodcontrol infrastructure.
+See the Health and Safety Element for policies and actions related to flood hazards and sea level rise and the Parks and Recreation section later in this Element for policies and actions related to secondary recreational uses of floodcontrol infrastructure.
 SHERIFF, FIRE, AND EMERGENCY MEDICAL SERVICE Law enforcement services in Contra Costa County are provided by several agencies at various levels of government.
 In the unincorporated county, community policing is provided primarily by the Contra Costa County Sheriff's Office, with special districts like the Kensington Police Protection and Community Services District providing service in certain areas.
 Beyond police services, careful design of the built environment can also help prevent crime and increase the sense of safety.
 Research has shown that the certainty of being caught is a highly effective deterrent to criminal activity.
 Design elements that enhance visibility of public spaces, such as adequate lighting and windows and porches that encourage residents to have "eyes on the street," can create safer environments.
 The policy guidance in this section emphasizes improvements to the physical environment that support an accessible and visible public realm.
-Additional policy guidance in the Stronger Communities Element addresses engagement with Impacted

-Communities to ensure the designs for public realm improvements allow residents and visitors to feel safe and welcomed.
-Fire protection services in unincorporated Contra Costa County are provided by six fire protection districts, as shown in Figure PFS-5.
+Additional policy guidance in the Stronger Communities Element addresses engagement with Impacted Communities to ensure the designs for public realm improvements allow residents and visitors to feel safe and welcomed Fire protection services in Contra Costa County are provided by six fire protection districts and three city fire departments that adequately cover the entire county except for Jersey Island, Bradford Island, Quimby Island, Webb Tract, and the Marathon Refinery near Martinez, as shown in Figure PFS-5.
 All fire protection agencies within the county have signed mutual-aid agreements to provide assistance to neighboring agencies.
 The firefighting capabilities of these agencies are further augmented by personnel and equipment from the California Department of Forestry and Fire Protection.

-The Contra Costa Fire Protection District operates this station in rural Briones Valley.
-FIGURE PFS-5 FIRE PROTECTION DISTRICTS
+The Contra Costa County Fire Protection District operates this station in Discovery Bay.
 Contra Costa County Health Services contracts with the Contra Costa Fire Protection District, Moraga-Orinda Fire Protection District, San Ramon Valley Fire Protection District, and American Medical Response to provide emergency ambulance service.
-Emergency response calls for the unincorporated county are fielded by the Office of the Sheriff's Communications Center.
-Public safety response time standards provide a means to ensure that the community will remain safe as the county develops.
+Emergency response calls for the unincorporated county are fielded by the Office of the Sheriff's Communications Center Public safety response time standards provide a means to ensure that the community will remain safe as the county develops.
 The County strives to achieve the following public safety standards: • Sheriff Response Times: Average law enforcement response time of five minutes or less for Priority 1 calls (where a threat to people may exist).

 Fire Response Times: